-Marcus J. Borg is internationally known in both academic and church circles as a Jesus and biblical scholar, lecturer and author whose interests are also broader, focusing on what it means to be Christian today — especially what it means to be an American Christian in a time of a deeply divided American Christianity.
+Marcus J. Borg (March 11, 1942 – January 21, 2015) was internationally known in both academic and church circles as a Jesus and biblical scholar, lecturer and author.
+He often focused his work on what it meant to be a Christian — especially what it meant to be an American Christian in a time of a deeply divided American Christianity.

-He has been national chair of the Historical Jesus Section of the Society of Biblical Literature and co-chair of its International New Testament Program Committee, president of the Anglican Association of Biblical Scholars, and a Fellow of the Jesus Seminar.
+He served as national chair of the Historical Jesus Section of the Society of Biblical Literature and co-chair of its International New Testament Program Committee, president of the Anglican Association of Biblical Scholars, and a Fellow of the Jesus Seminar.

 He taught at Oregon State University for 28 years where he held the Hundere Chair of Religion and Culture at the time of his retirement in 2007.
-He also has been Canon Theologian at Trinity Episcopal Cathedral in Portland, Oregon.
+He later served as Canon Theologian at Trinity Episcopal Cathedral in Portland, Oregon.

 His books include Jesus: A New Vision (1987) and the best-seller Meeting Jesus Again for the First Time (1994); The God We Never Knew (1997); The Meaning of Jesus: Two Visions (1999); Reading the Bible Again for the First Time (2001), and The Heart of Christianity (2003), both Publishers Weekly best-sellers.
 Jesus: Uncovering the Life, Teachings and Relevance of a Religious Revolutionary (2006), was a New York Times best-seller.
 Subsequent books include Conversations with Scripture: Mark (2009); his first novel, Putting Away Childish Things (2010); Speaking Christian (2011); Evolution of the Word, a chronological New Testament in which the documents of the New Testament are introduced in the order in which they were written (2012).
 His 21st book is Convictions: How I Have Learned What Matters Most (2014).